c-blake/lc/README.md

 Vector Type/Multi-dimensionality/Attribute Layers
 =================================================
-The most obscure idea is likely "multi-dimensional".
+The trickiest idea is (likely) "multi-dimensional".
 I mean this in an abstract "**INDEPENDENT coordinate**" sense **not** a [Jurassic Park (1993)-esque](https://www.youtube.com/watch?v=URVS4H7vrdU) IRIX fsn graphical file browser sense.
 Examples of slots/dimensions/attributes may help.

+In the screenshot at the top of this text, "foo.c" and "bar.c" are *both* source code files (highlighted green) *and* hard-links (underlined) to each other.
+Similarly, "/tmp/root" is a directory - so it is `WHITE on_blue` - ***but***
+inaccessible to the user running `lc` and so "struck through" text.
+This all matters since listing files is often a precursor to acting upon them.

-Output text can set foreground & background colors of text **independently**.
+Most any terminal can set text fore- & background colors **independently**.
 I happen to like [st](https://git.suckless.org/st/) for its hackability.
 That can *also* bold, italic, blink, underline, struck, and inverse *independently*.
 (Color inversion involves a mapping too complex to be a very useful visual aid.)
-So, 8 usable output dimensions, 6 shallow 1-bit dimensions & fg/bg color with
+So, 8 usable output dimensions, 6 shallow 1-bit dimensions + fg/bg color with
 larger value ranges.
 While subjective, I find it not hard to distinguish text with *all* those attributes varying.
 Geographical map folk often call this "layering" (such as political borders layered atop satellite imagery).

 The input/data side has *many* independent fields & bits.
-While `dirent.d_type` is mutually exclusive type codes (like directory/named pipe/..), most types aren't.
+While `dirent.d_type` is a mutually exclusive type code (like directory/named pipe/..), most types aren't.
 E.g., a file can be ***both*** an executable regular file ***and*** some kind of script source or both a directory and a directory with a sticky bit set.
 Independently of all that, it can begin with a '.' or not.
 Add all of `struct stat` and deep file header inspection and the type space explodes both in kinds & independent sub-kinds/dimensions (stripped|not, 32|64-bit, etc.).

-Only end users can prioritize use of precious few output layers.
-To aid this use, `lc` users can configure file kinds to pair with picked poisons of output traits.[^2]
+Only end users can prioritize use of precious few output layers to represent the huge space of input kinds.

-This may sound daunting, but many highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply models this structure explicitly to try to enable better allocation by end users over more dimensions than just the 2 (misspelling, comment) due to diverse file types.
-Most briefly, `lc` aids "aligning" rendered output traits with classified input traits.
+This may sound daunting, but other highlighting systems follow this model - e.g. a misspelled word bolded inside an elsewise colorized source code comment.  `lc` simply explicitly models this structure to try to enable better allocation by end users over more dimensions than just 2 (misspelling, comment) due to diverse file types.
+Most briefly, `lc` aids "aligning" rendered output traits with classified input traits.[^2]

 Configurability
 ===============